Divergence of CAT(0) Cube Complexes and Coxeter Groups: Divergence in CAT(0) Cube Complexes

 For the case when $n=0$, \textbf{A} follows immediately and \textbf{B}, \textbf{C} are trivial.
-Note that at most $d$ curves can intersect $g$ and $M$ curves can intersect $Z$ (since $\mathcal{Y}$ and $\mathcal{Z}$ are symbolically $k$--chain separated).
+We now turn to the case $n=1$.
+Note that in $D_0$, at most $d$ dual curves can intersect $g$ and $M$ dual curves can intersect $Z$ (since $\mathcal{Y}$ and $\mathcal{Z}$ are symbolically $k$--chain separated).
 Hence, $\tau_0 \le d + M$, and $Q_{m_0}$ does intersect $\alpha$.
-Hence, by using Lemma \ref{new_combed_diagram_lemma}, we can define $D_1$.
+Therefore, by using Lemma \ref{new_combed_diagram_lemma}, we can define $D_1$.
 It is also clear that \textbf{B} holds in $D_1$.
 Furthermore, in $D_0$, it is clear that for $j > m_0$, $Q_j$ intersects $B_1$.
 Hence, \textbf{C} is true as well.
 This shows the base cases $n=0$ and $n=1$ are true.

 We now turn to the general case.
 Suppose the lemma is true for all integers $n'$ such that $n' \le n < r$.
 Consider the diagram $D_n$, and let $Q= \{ Q_1, ..., Q_l \}$ be the set of dual curves to $H_{n}$ labeled sequentially by the orientation on $H_{n}$.